Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Introduction

-One promising material among many transition-metal-based (TM-based) candidates is the Fe\nobreakdash-Co alloy.
+One of the good alternatives are transition-metal-based (TM-based) magnets.
+Fe\nobreakdash-Co alloys are especially promising in this category.
 Burkert \etal{} showed, using density functional theory (DFT) calculations, that in uniaxially strained body-centered tetragonal (bct) disordered iron--cobalt (\feco{}) alloys, giant magnetocrystalline anisotropy energy (MAE) of about 800~\muevat{} (over 10~\mjmqb{}) can be achieved for Co concentration $x$ close to 0.6 and lattice parameter ratio $c/a$ close to 1.22~\cite{burkert_giant_2004}.
-Such MAE value is comparable to properties observed for SmCo$_5$, Nd$_2$Fe$_{14}$B, and FePt, while at the same time, the saturation magnetization of Fe\nobreakdash-Co significantly exceeds the values observed for aforementioned materials.
+Such MAE value is comparable to properties observed for SmCo$_5$, Nd$_2$Fe$_{14}$B, and FePt, while at the same time, the saturation magnetization of Fe\nobreakdash-Co significantly exceeds the values observed for the aforementioned materials.
 Afterward, many systems have been synthesized following the epitaxial Bain path~\cite{alippi_strained_1997}, including \feco{}/Pt multilayers~\cite{andersson_perpendicular_2006,warnicke_magnetic_2007,andersson_structure_2006} and deposition of \feco{} on Pd~(001)~\cite{winkelmann_perpendicular_2006,yildiz_volume_2009,yildiz_strong_2009}, Ir~(001)~\cite{yildiz_volume_2009,yildiz_strong_2009}, and Rh~(001) buffers~\cite{yildiz_volume_2009,yildiz_strong_2009,luo_tuning_2007}.
 However, the thin-film experiments showed MAE values lower than those predicted by Burkert \etal{}

-Neise~\etal{}~\cite{neise_effect_2011} showed that the discrepancies between the theoretically predicted MAE and the measured values could be attributed to the virtual crystal approximation (VCA) utilized by Burkert~\etal{} Using 2 $\times$ 2 $\times$ 2 supercell approach with atoms arrangements modeled according to the most random nearest neighbors patterns, they showed that ordered phases of \feco{} have larger MAE than disordered ones, which was confirmed later by Turek~\etal{}~\cite{turek_magnetic_2012}.
+Neise~\etal{}~\cite{neise_effect_2011} showed that the discrepancies between the theoretically predicted MAE and the measured values could be attributed to the virtual crystal approximation (VCA) utilized by Burkert~\etal{} Using 2 $\times$ 2 $\times$ 2 supercell approach with atoms arrangements modeled according to randomized nearest neighbors patterns, they showed that ordered phases of \feco{} have larger MAE than disordered ones, which was confirmed later by Turek~\etal{}~\cite{turek_magnetic_2012}.
 They also proposed the preparation of the \feco{} epitaxial films along the Bain path~\cite{alippi_strained_1997}, which has since been realized by Reichel~\etal{}~\cite{reichel_increased_2014,reichel_lattice_2015,reichel_origin_2017} on the Au$_x$Cu$_{1-x}$ buffer, offering a possibility to tailor the lattice parameter in a wide range~\cite{kauffmann-weiss_bain_2014}.